GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 If a mesh contains different types of elements (a hybrid mesh), we should indicate this here by listing all unique types of elements in curly brackets.
 Keeping things simple, our element collection has only one type of element: a ``C3D8`` type.
-This value is a code taken from the usual finite element nomenclature.
-It represents a general purpose linear 8-node brick element (linear hexahedron).
+This nomenclature is taken from the finite element community.
+It represents hexahedral element.

 Last, we specify the spatial arrangement of the mesh elements.